aineko-m/iveeCore/README.md

 ## Extending iveeCore
 If you extend the engine with features that are generally useful and compatible with the goals and structuring of the project, Github pull requests are welcome.
 In any case, if you modify iveeCrest source code, you'll need to comply with the LGPL and release your modifications under the same license.

-To extend iveeCore to your needs without changing the code, the suggested way of doing so is to use subclassing, creating new classes inheriting from the iveeCore classes, and changing the configuration (iveeCore/Config::classes).
+To extend iveeCore to your needs without changing the code, the suggested way of doing so is to use subclassing, creating new classes inheriting from the iveeCore classes or implementing the appropriate interfaces, and changing the configuration (iveeCore/Config::classes).
 Class names are looked up dynamically, so with the adjustment objects from your classes will get instantiated instead.

 ## Future Plans
 With the release of the new market price API endpoint via authenticated CREST, EMDR and cache scraping will become obsolete; an authenticated CREST client will be introduced.
 Something for calculating ore compression would be nice.
-While T3 invention is now supported by iveeCore, T3 production chains are not, so this is an area where there is possibly going to be improvements.
-PI is not of interest to me, but would welcome someone working on it.
 I'll try to keep improving iveeCores structuring, API and test coverage.
 I also want to write a more comprehensive manual.
 I'm open to suggestions and will also consider patches for inclusion.
 If you find bugs, have any other feedback or are "just" a user, please post in this thread: [https://forums.eveonline.com/default.aspx?g=posts&t=292458](https://forums.eveonline.com/default.aspx?g=posts&t=292458).